kitnil/awesome/README.md

 - [chrome-fast-tab-switcher](https://github.com/BinaryMuse/chrome-fast-tab-switcher) - :keyboard: React-based extension to quickly switch to other open Chrome tabs with just your keyboard
 - [github-repo-size](https://github.com/harshjv/github-repo-size) - 🚀 Chrome extension to display repository size on GitHub
 - [GayHub](https://github.com/jawil/GayHub) - An awesome chrome extension for github :octocat:
-- [stylebot](https://github.com/ankit/stylebot) - Change the appearance of websites instantly.
-Preview and install styles created by users for your favorite websites
 - [toggl-button](https://github.com/toggl/toggl-button) - Toggl Button extension for Chrome and Firefox
 - [dirac](https://github.com/binaryage/dirac) - A Chrome DevTools fork for ClojureScript developers
 - [githunt](https://github.com/kamranahmedse/githunt) - Hunt the most starred projects on any date on GitHub